myllynen/pcp-bcc-pmda/README.md

 programs by using the BCC (BPF Compiler Collection) Python frontend and provides them to any PCP client for archiving, monitoring, exporting, and analysis purposes.
-It loads and acts as a bridge for any number of configured, separate BCC Python modules embedding BPF code.
-Existing BCC Python tools and modules should be possible to convert as PCP BCC PMDA modules with reasonable effort.
+It loads and acts as a bridge for any number of configured, separate PCP BCC PMDA Python modules running BPF programs.
+Existing BCC Python tools and modules should be possible to be utilized with PCP BCC PMDA modules with reasonable effort.

-Initially, three BCC programs have been converted to be used by PCP:
+Initially, four BCC programs are available to be used by PCP, these serve as examples how to access different data structures used by the programs:

 * [pidpersec](https://github.com/iovisor/bcc/blob/master/tools/pidpersec.py)
 as [sysfork.py](modules/sysfork.py)